Unity-Technologies/ml-agents/docs/Reinforcement-Learning-in-Unity.md

 You must also determine how an Agent finishes its task or times out.
 You can manually set an agent to done in your `AgentStep()` function when the agent has finished (or irrevocably failed) its task.
 You can also set the agent's `Max Steps` property to a positive value and the agent will consider itself done after it has taken that many steps.
 The Academy waits until all agents are done, or the Academy reaches its own `Max Steps` count before starting the next episode.

-See [Agents](Creating-Learning-Environments/Agents.md) for detailed information on creating agents.
+See [Creating Agents](Agents.md) for detailed information about programing your own agents.

 ## Environments